webplatform/docs/guides/lesser-known_semantic_elements/index.md

 <syntaxhighlight lang="html5"><p><dfn>HTML</dfn>: HTML stands for "HyperText Markup Language".
 This is
 the language used to describe the contents of web documents.</p></syntaxhighlight>

-The term HTML appears, and is followed immediately by a definition of what it is, therefore this is an ideal place for the <code>&lt;dfn&gt;</code> element to be used.
-You should only really use it once on a page, where a term is first defined, but terms should only really be defined once on a page anyway, so this is not too troubling.
+The term HTML appears in the text, and is followed immediately by a definition of what it is; therefore, this is an ideal place for the
+<code>&lt;dfn&gt;</code> element to be used.
+You should really only use it once on a page, where a term is first defined, but terms should
+only really be defined once on a page anyway, so this is not too troubling.

-This is all well and good, but an isolated example is not very practical - the use of <code>&lt;dfn&gt;</code> is recommended when an abbreviation is used more than once on a page.
-For example, in the article [[The basics of HTML]] earlier in this series, the abbreviation HTML appeared over forty times.
-To use the code “<code>&lt;abbr title="HyperText Markup Language"&gt;HTML&lt;/abbr&gt;</code>” each and every time it is used would be a waste of bandwidth, visually distracting and for screen reader users probably quite tiresome as HTML is expanded over and over, even though they would already have been told what it stands for.
-Instead, the code could be inserted at the point where it is first defined for the readers:
+This is all well and good, but an isolated example is not very practical &mdash; the use of <code>&lt;dfn&gt;</code> is recommended when an abbreviation is used more than once on a page.
+For example, in any article about HTML, the abbreviation "HTML" could appear dozens of times.
+To use the code "<code>&lt;abbr title="HyperText Markup Language"&gt;HTML&lt;/abbr&gt;</code>" each and every time it is seen would be a waste of bandwidth, visually distracting, and for screen reader users probably quite tiresome as HTML is expanded over and over, even though they would already have been told what it stands for.
+Instead, the code could be inserted only at the point where it is first defined for the readers:

 <syntaxhighlight lang="html5"><p><dfn><abbr>HTML</abbr></dfn> ("HyperText Markup Language") is
 a language to describe the contents of web documents.</p></syntaxhighlight>

-Then later, whenever HTML is used, it can be marked up simply as “<code>&lt;abbr&gt;HTML&lt;/abbr&gt;</code>”.
+Then later, whenever "HTML" is used, it can be marked up simply as "<code>&lt;abbr&gt;HTML&lt;/abbr&gt;</code>".
 A user agent could then make available to the user some method of retrieving the defining instance of that abbreviation.
 Unfortunately, no user agent currently does this, including screen readers.
 It would be better, then, to use the
 <code>title</code> attribute as well to provide this information:

-<syntaxhighlight lang="html5"><p><dfn><abbr title="HyperText Markup Language">HTML</abbr></dfn> ("HyperText Markup Language") is a language to describe the contents of web documents.</p></syntaxhighlight>
+<syntaxhighlight lang="html5"><p><dfn><abbr title="HyperText Markup Language">HTML</abbr></dfn> ("HyperText Markup Language") is a language
+to describe the contents of web documents.</p></syntaxhighlight>

-Unfortunately, we have now doubled up on the expanded term for HTML, which can be a problem for screen reader users.
-However, leaving out the visible expansion makes the document less useful for sighted users which will be the greater proportion of users in almost every case.
+Unfortunately, we have now doubled up on the expanded term for "HTML", which can be a problem for screen reader users.
+However, leaving out the visible expansion makes the document less useful for sighted users, which will be the greater proportion of users in almost every case.

-I would suggest that this is an acceptable trade-off when there are only one or two items requiring a definition (in pages that require a larger number of definitions, it might be better to create a glossary section or page where the more rigourous definition list markup can be used).
+We suggest that this is an acceptable trade-off when there are only one or two items requiring a definition.
+In pages that require a larger number of definitions, it might be better to create a glossary section or page where the more rigourous definition list markup can be used.
 If you are very concerned about this, the code could instead appear as:

 <syntaxhighlight lang="html5"><p><abbr title="HyperText Markup Language">HTML</abbr>